Types of Agreements

 Data Use Agreement

-A Data Use Agreement (DUA) is a non-funded agreement between two parties where either one or both parties exchange data securely.
+A Data Use Agreement (DUA) is a non-funded agreement between parties outlining parameters for secure data exchange.
 A DUA is needed to exchange data to or from the University whether or not the data is considered confidential but should always be used if the data is non-public or restricted.

 DUA terms need to protect confidentiality when necessary, but permit appropriate publication and sharing of research results in accordance with University policies, applicable laws and regulations, and federal requirements.
 DUAs are similar to confidentiality agreements in that they restrict the use and disclosure of the data set, and, in some cases, an NDA format may be used as a starting point to build a DUA appropriate for the transfer of data.